Downsize (automobile): Front-wheel drive transition (CE14/D186, 1984–1986)

 In the shift to front-wheel drive, the Ford Escort replaced the Ford Pinto and Ford Fiesta.
 Although larger than the Pinto, the Escort was adapted into several other vehicles, including the 1984 Ford Tempo/Mercury Topaz, the replacement for the Fairmont and the Zephyr.
 For 1986, the Ford Taurus and Mercury Sable were introduced as the front-wheel drive replacement for the Ford LTD and Mercury Marquis.
-Although sharing nearly an identical wheelbase, the Taurus was 6 inches shorter than the LTD. Following the introduction of the Taurus, the use of downsizing through the Ford model line largely stopped.
+Although sharing nearly an identical wheelbase, the Taurus was 6 in shorter than the LTD. Following the introduction of the Taurus, the use of downsizing through the Ford model line largely stopped.
 At the end of the Panther-platform model cycle in 2011, none of the vehicles were left with a direct replacement (with the Mercury brand discontinued altogether).